Pilates bras: a woman doing a plank exercise

 Exercises to strengthen the shoulders

-• The “Pilates Press”: Standing or sitting, grab a resistance band and hold it with both hands, arms raised vertically above your head.
-Slowly lower your elbows to a 90-degree angle, then raise back up.
-Make sure the movement is controlled and focused on activating the shoulder muscles.
+• The «Pilates Press» Whether standing or sitting, take a resistance band, an essential piece of equipment, and hold it with both hands, arms raised vertically above your head.
+Slowly lower your elbows to a 90-degree angle, then raise them back up.
+Ensure the movement is controlled and focused on activating your shoulder muscles.

 Importance of breathing and posture